 How do you think the function of HR will evolve in your industry, in the next five years?HR as a function has improved over the years and it continues to improve.
 Primarily because, at its core, HR deals with people.
 People and the way organisations deal with people needs to be an evolutionary process.
 HR functions that continue to employ yesteryears’ practices in dealing with people today will lose the plot.

 To stay at the top of the game, HR needs to continue its journey to become a better strategic partner to the business.
 Most HR functions today provide some form of historical dashboard to its business to aid their decision making.
 With the amount of data that is typically captured in organisations, particularly within the HR function, if this data can be analysed in a more predictive manner and furnished to the business, this in turn will allow the business to make more meaningful decisions.

 While the work we HR practitioners do is definitely important, it is not life or death in nature and we should always aim to balance work and our personal life well.

-A business process re-engineering project that I led during my consulting days where I helped a semi government organisation to revamp their processes to enable them to be more efficient.
+What are some HR projects you are most proud of?A business process re-engineering project that I led during my consulting days where I helped a semi government organisation to revamp their processes to enable them to be more efficient.

-HR needs to be seen as a thought-provoking partner to the business by the business.
+Is there anything you feel HR can do better to play a bigger role in organisations?HR needs to be seen as a thought-provoking partner to the business by the business.
 With the various internal and external data that HR gathers and are custodians of, HR as a function should be in a position to provide the business with meaningful predictive data that in turn will enable to the business to make more informed strategic decisions.
 To do that, employees within the function need to continuously up skill themselves, partner closely with the business as well as closely interact with employees to better understand them to in turn provide meaningful solutions.